If you can’t find your answer here, let me know and I will get you the answer.

 Q: How long do we have to do this extra performance improvement stuff?

 A: Performance improvement is not a one-time event, rather an endless journey.
 It is the most often overlooked compulsory system of all.
 It comes from small, incremental improvements.
 Performance improvement will reduce rework, scrap, recalls, returns, and ensure the execution of a well thought out, coordinated, and systematic approach to continuously improve your business operations.
 It begins with visual knowledge management (VKM).

 Q: What is the difference between customer satisfaction and customer expectation?

 A: A customer may reluctantly accept a product as being satisfactory but really expected something different.

 Q: We survey our people annually, why do we need to further involve them?

-A: Surveys are a good tool but should not be solely relied on for the pulse of a company.
+A: Surveys are a good tool but should not be solely relied on for the pulse of an organization's culture.
 Annual surveys reflect only your people’s perception and represent a moment in time.
 There should be constant two-way communication and knowledge sharing throughout your organization as well as with your customers and suppliers.

 Q: The timing is not right but can we still improvement performance?

 A: Timing is never going to be right.
 There is never a better time to begin improving than now!
-If your organization is serious about improving and securing your future, you must do what is necessary.
-If you find yourself in this situation, contact me to schedule your free improvement strategy session.
+If your organization is serious about performance improve and securing your future, you must do what is necessary.
+If you find yourself in this situation, contact me to schedule your free improvement strategy conversation.

 Q: What will it cost our organization to improve our performance?